trailblazer/trailblazer.github.io/gems/reform/index.md

     end

-## Container

-While a form object will drastically improve your application architecture as a stand-alone object, forms work best in containers like Trailblazer's operation.

-## Disposable

-Every form in Reform is a _twin_.
-Twins are non-persistent domain objects from the [Disposable gem](https://github.com/apotonick/disposable).
-All features of Disposable, like renaming fields, change tracking, etc. are available in Reform, too.

-## Nesting

-Reform provides support for nested objects.
-Let's say the `Album` model keeps some associations.

-    class Album < ActiveRecord::Base
-      has_one  :artist
-      has_many :songs
-    end

-The implementation details do not really matter here, as long as your album exposes readers and writes like `Album#artist` and `Album#songs`, this allows you to define nested forms.

-    class AlbumForm < Reform::Form
-      property :title
-      validates :title, presence: true

-      property :artist do
-        property :full_name
-        validates :full_name, presence: true
-      end

-      collection :songs do
-        property :name
-      end
-    end

-You can also reuse an existing form from elsewhere using `:form`.

-    property :artist, form: ArtistForm

-## Nested Setup

 Reform will wrap defined nested objects in their own forms.
 This happens automatically when instantiating the form.

     album.songs #=> [<Song name:"Run To The Hills">]